PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Experiments

 \paragraph{Main Results.} We visualize the gradient-based saliency maps in Figure~\ref{fig:saliency_comparison}.
 The results reveal starkly contrasting internal behaviors between the two models.
-The saliency curve for Qwen3-Embedding-8B (Orange) is characterized by an extreme peak at the very beginning.
-This confirms that despite being a causal model, Qwen3 heavily relies on the initial tokens to establish the semantic context for the entire sequence.
-The subsequent sharp decay reflects the model's inability to effectively propagate gradients from the middle sections, providing a mechanistic explanation for its tendency to ignore mid-document information.
-We hypothesize that the spike at the final position arises as a structural artifact of last-token pooling.
-In stark contrast, NV-Embed-v2 (Blue) exhibits a suppressed sensitivity to the beginning of the document, with gradients hovering near zero for the first 20\% of tokens.
+The saliency curve for \texttt{Qwen3-Embedding-8B} (Orange) is characterized by an extreme peak at the very beginning.
+The subsequent sharp decay suggests the model may struggle to effectively propagate gradient signal from later sections, offering a candidate mechanistic explanation for its tendency to under-weight mid-document information.
+We further conjecture that the spike at the final position arises as a structural artifact of last-token pooling, though causal verification remains to be established.
+In stark contrast, \texttt{NV-Embed-v2} (Blue) exhibits suppressed sensitivity to the beginning of the document, with gradients remaining relatively low for the first 20\% of tokens.
 Instead, it demonstrates a continuous rising trend starting from the mid-point (0.5) and peaking at the end.
-This J-shaped curve suggests that NV-Embed's encoding mechanism prioritizes recent information, progressively overwriting or diluting early context.
-This explains its atypical recency bias and its failure to retrieve information located at the start of long documents.
+This J-shaped profile is consistent with the hypothesis that \texttt{NV-Embed-v2}'s encoding mechanism progressively prioritizes recent information, potentially overwriting or diluting early context.
+We conjecture this pattern underlies its atypical recency bias and its failure to retrieve information located at the start of long documents.
+We emphasize that the above analyses are correlational.
+Intervention experiments such as token ablation and positional perturbation would be needed to establish causality, which we leave to future work.